apache/causeway-site/content/contributors/recreating-an-archetype.md

 The script will also double check that all required environment variables are set.

-Then, make sure you are in the correct directory.
+Make sure you are in the correct directory.
 If recreating the **simpleapp** archetype:

-    cd example/archetype/simpleapp
+    cd example/application/simpleapp

 If recreating the **todoapp** archetype:

-    cd example/archetype/todoapp
+    cd example/application/todoapp

 Then, run the script: